Ubspy/Robotics-Tutorial/readme.md

 Here are some examples of valid variable names: `_motor $speed and sensor` and here's some illegal names `1st_motor -speed %onTarget`

 There are also different kind of naming conventions.
 These aren't hard rules like the last one, these can be broken.
 You can not use any of these styles in your code and it will run just fine.
-However, when other people are reading your code, you don't want them questioning which variable does that.
+However, when other people are reading your code, you don't want them questioning which variable does what.
 First, when you name a variable, **it needs to be named based off what it's being used for**.
-While sure you may be able to remember what `number1, number2, number3 and number4` are all used for, this is a team effort.
+While, sure, you might be able to remember what `number1, number2, number3 and number4` are all used for, this is a team effort.
 Other people *will* be looking at your code, including you long after you forgot what those variables were all for.
 Therefore, when naming a variable, we choose a name based off what we're using it for.
 That way if we see a variable called `frontLeftMotorSpeed` we know exactly what it is, it's the speed of the front left motor, and we don't have to go looking for where we assigned it to see what it does.

 That being said, there are still naming conventions, you'll notice how I capitalized my variable `frontLeftMotorSpeed`, this is because to most people it's much easier to read that as `frontleftmotorspeed`, being that variables can't have spaces, we need to find a way to easily separate the words.
 There are many conventions out there, and I'll list the most popular ones:
 * Cammel case: frontLeftMotorSpeed, this is the one I used in my example, the first word is lowercase, but the first letter of every added work is capitalized